Redocly/redocly-cli/.changeset/wicked-birds-jam.md

 "@redocly/cli": patch
 ---

-Allowed to run the `eject` command without specifying components which show a selectable list of all awailable components.
+Added the ability to run the `eject` command without specifying components, which displays a selectable list of all available components.